-You may have already read a little about me and MY Sri Lanka (yes, that’s right, I own it now), but now comes the interesting bit.
+You may have already read a little about my latest holiday in Sri Lanka, but now comes the interesting bit.
 When we decided to go to there, it was mainly because we have a Sri Lankan Maid, and so we believed we had a built-in tour guide.
 We decided to book in Nuwara Eliya, because this would allow us the benefit of visiting the centre of Buddhism in Sri Lanka, Kandy, and Mary’s home town, Spring Valley, near Badulla.

 Nuwara Eliya is about 200km from Colombo.
 That might sound an easy couple of hours, but Sri lankan roads are almost entirely just one lane each way, potholed, unsignposted, and with a population of 22 million in an island only just over 430km long, you can imagine how busy they are.
 Driving in Sri Lanka is like driving in India, and I can only recommend getting someone else to do it for you.

 The scenery is beyond spectacular.
 About an hour out of Nuwara Eliya, the tea plantations start, and they coat the hillsides like unending topiary gardens.
 Every square inch is cultivated, and occasionally we also passed vegetable or rice plots (more vegetables and less rice the higher we climbed), terraced into the hillsides and giving the whole place an utterly fairytale appearance.

 Graceful women with sacks strapped to their backs by headbands stooped over the bushes just like in the Dilmah ad.
 Huts in bright colours and a thin coating of black aspergillis appear, clumped in tiny villages every kilometer or so.
 They nestle around the tea factories, which themselves are identical elegant siblings. children rush out and wave spring onions or agapanthas at us, hoping for a quick sale, and despite the cold (about 16 C), everybody is barefoot.